aces/Loris-MRI/docs/scripts_md/minc_insertion.md

 \-profile     : name of the config file in `../dicom-archive/.loris_mri`

+\-uploadID    : The upload ID from which this MINC was created

 \-reckless    : uploads data to database even if study protocol
                is not defined or violated